 8. Set yourself apart and impress prospective employers

-Today’s workplace is increasingly global and requires knowledge and experience that transcends national boundaries.
+Today’s workplace is increasingly global, and requires knowledge and experience that transcends national boundaries.
 Provost Sheldon Ekland-Olson encourages students to study abroad to enable them “to assume leadership roles in the global arena.”
 When you study abroad you enhance your career preparation by demonstrating willingness to learn in a cross-cultural environment, to be open to different perspectives, and to risk change.
-All of these skills are valuable to employers.
-Plus, Study Abroad looks good on a resume!
+All of these skills are valuable to employers, and studying abroad always looks good on a resume!

 9. Serve as a U.S. cultural ambassador

-Studying abroad is not only about being immersed in a new culture or improving a foreign language.
-It is the perfect opportunity to openly share with others about what your culture and life is like in the U.S. Stereotypes and negative perceptions about the U.S. and Americans are often dispelled through the positive interaction U.S. study abroad students have overseas.
+Studying abroad isn't just about immersing yourself in a new culture or improving a foreign language.
+It's the perfect opportunity to share with others about what your culture and life is like in the U.S. You can dispel stereotypes and negative perceptions about the U.S. and Americans through the positive interactions you'll have overseas.

 10. Have a once in a lifetime experience!
 Do it now!

 This is the best time in your life to travel abroad.
 After you graduate it will be more difficult to juggle the responsibilities of work and family to travel extensively.
-Check out the opportunities to study abroad on a BBA exchange program or search for the numerous programs available through the UT Study Abroad Office http://www.utexas.edu/student/abroad/.
+Check out the opportunities to study abroad on a BBA exchange program, a Short-Term International Program, or search for the numerous programs available through the UT Study Abroad Office http://www.utexas.edu/student/abroad/.
 There is financial assistance available too!
 Do it now!

 Studying abroad can be affordable!
 McCombs undergraduate students participating on a BBA exchange program can continue to use their financial aid and existing scholarships toward their summer or semester abroad.
 In addition, numerous study abroad scholarships are available to help fund other study abroad-related costs such as your airfare, visa, passport, and international living expenses.
 It is never too early to start thinking about how to finance study abroad!